 |Risk associated||It is riskier as the cost depends on the production level.||Risk varies as the cost is dependent on the amount produced.|

 |Occurred when||These costs occur even if the quantity is produced or not.
 It cannot be controlled.||These costs occur only when the production starts depending directly on the no of units produced.
 It could be controlled.|

 |Examples||Salary, tax, depreciation, insurance, etc.||Cost of goods sold, administrative and general expenses on the Income statement.|

 Variable and fixed costs are completely contradictory to each other but serve a major role in financial analysis.
-Higher the units of production increase the profitability as the total fixed cost decreases, while variable cost helps in the contribution margin therefore both has unique importance in its ways.
+Higher units of production increase the profitability as the total fixed cost decreases, while variable cost helps in the contribution margin; therefore, both have unique importance in their ways.

 This is a guide to Fixed vs Variable.
 Here we discuss the Fixed vs Variable differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more.